 Our pasts are making a powerful comeback.
 Vinyl records, 90’s pop music and recreating old television shows—all create the feel-good moments that connect your brand with attendees.

 What that means for procurement professionals: Other than possibly negotiating contracts with old-school brands, you might also have some interesting items to source, like 10,000 branded Rubik’s Cubes.

 Music and art festivals are continuing to shape business and consumer experiences.
 For live business events, there may be no greater influencer than this trend.

 What that means for procurement professionals: Look out for event teams dropping traditional convention centers and hotel ballrooms for unconventional venues and structures.

 4. ‘Full-Body’ Technology

 If you’ve ever handled an event budget before, you know that technology is common.
-In 2017, be on the lookout for ‘full-body’ technology—i.e. Virtual Reality (VR), Augmented Reality (AR), and other immersive experiences.
+Be on the lookout for ‘full-body’ technology—i.e. Virtual Reality (VR), Augmented Reality (AR), and other immersive experiences.